certara/pyDarwin/docs/Example4.rst

 Another important feature of example 4 is the use of post run R code.
 In this case, it was of interest to capture the Cmax value.
 There is no straightforward way to include a penalty for missing the Cmax in the NONMEM control stream.
 Therefore, the penalty for missing Cmax is added after the NONMEM run is complete.
 Any R code can be provided by the user and should return a vector of two values.
 The first is a real values penalty to be added to the fitness/reward.
-The 2nd is text that will be appended to NONMEM output file to describe the results of the R code execution.
+The 2nd is text that will be appended to the NONMEM output file to describe the results of the R code execution.

 The penalty for missing the Cmax is essentially a `Posterior Predictive Check (PPC) <https://pubmed.ncbi.nlm.nih.gov/11381569/>`_.
 The template file includes two tasks that are used to generate a table of the PPC: an estimation, followed by a simulation.